 The release of the PolisNodes platform will enable masternode hosting, meaning anyone can set up and run a masternode.
 A PolisNode will cost $2.99 per month and will allow clients to create masternodes in an efficient, cost-friendly and trustless way.

 The platform supports over 50+ coins with more to be added every month.

 Clients can use the PolisNode platform to purchase different masternodes and install hosted masternodes, while monitoring their earnings and other statistics.
 Users are able to control multiple remote masternodes from a single wallet.
 Perhaps most importantly, the required collareral is 1000 coins per masternode.
-Apart from this feature, Polis Coin is itself a masternode coin.
-In addition to that, the upgrade features a revamped Shift UI, a change of Shift rates so users can get more fair rates, and minor bug fixes.
+Apart from this feature, Polis Coin is itself, a masternode coin.
+In addition to that, the upgrade features a revamped Shift UI, a change of Shift rates so users can get fairer rates overall, and other minor bug fixes.

 In addition to enabling instant peer-to-peer payments with an average confirmation time of less than a second, the PolisPay ecommerce payment solution will also be setup in a manner that allows for the spending of POLIS coins on IKEA cards, Netflix cards, Apple cards and more with certain payment cards.

-With PolisPay, the end goal is that anyone will be able to accept cryptocurrencies at any store and spend them.
+With PolisPay, the end goal is that anyone will be able to accept and spend cryptocurrencies at any store.

 ABBC Coin: Launching shopping mall platform today May 30